ggrkp/steps-client/README.md

 For the icons I used font-awesome icons.

+The application is also fully responsive for all devices.
 ### Back End
 For the Back Eend I developed a REST API to handle my requests to the server using mainly NodeJS and Express.